At some point during your audio production adventures you may find yourself needing to remove vocals from a song.

 There are several free and paid tools to use to remove vocals.

-iZotope RX is not a free tool, but it’s the best – and easiest – resource for removing vocals.
+iZotope RX is not a free tool, but those who like more technical post editing may like it more!
 Simply use the Music Rebalance tool.

 Click on Music Rebalance on the right hand menu, and you see four faders: Voice, Bass, Percussion, and Other.